-Tom Love is the founder and CEO of the family-owned company Love's Travel Stops & Country Stores.
-Love and his wife, Judy, opened their first service station in 1964, and since then the company has grown to operate more than 300 locations and 175 Love's Truck Tire Care centers in 39 states.
+Tom Love was the founder and CEO of the family-owned company Love's Travel Stops & Country Stores.
+Love and his wife, Judy, opened their first service station in Watonga in 1964 with a $5,000 investment from Judy's parents.
+Since then, the company has grown to operate more than 300 locations and 175 Love's Truck Tire Care centers in 39 states.
 Wholly owned affiliates of Love's, Gemini Motor Transport and Musket Corporation, provide truck and rail logistic and terminal services to Love's and its customers.
-In 2012, Forbes Magazine placed Love's at No. 9 on its ranking of America's Largest Private Companies.

 The CEO was the descendant of two different Chickasaw families bearing the same last name of "Love."
 The two families met and joined together during the Civil War.
 One of Tom Love's ancestors, Benjamin Love, was the official interpreter for the Chickasaws.
 He was commissioned by the federal government to travel to Oklahoma and scout out the land as a possible site for Native American relocation around 1820-1840.
 According to Love, the Chickasaw Nation relocated to Oklahoma against their will.
 However, the tribe ended up enduring significantly less hardship than many other tribes because of the financial success they had accomplished back in their native lands and in their new home, Oklahoma.

 Born in Oklahoma City, Love attended St. John's University but left to join the Marines.
 During his service, he rose to the rank of corporal.

 When OPEC announced an oil embargo in 1973, it threatened Love's businesses, which relied almost entirely on gas sales.
 He pioneered combining the gas station with the 24-hour convenience store as well as self-service pumps.